nramc/my-notes/docs/others/personal-finance/my-systematic-investment-framework.md

 investment and rebalancing decisions.
 This allocation is designed to balance **long-term growth** with **risk control and stability**.

-The framework follows a **60–20–10–10 structure**, which provides a well-balanced mix of growth-oriented and stabilizing assets.
+The framework follows a similar **75-25 structure**, which provides a well-balanced mix of growth-oriented and stabilizing assets.

 ### Asset Buckets